What's it all about?

 For house price information please visit the sold data tab.

 Drinking: Wimbledon has an excellent selection of pubs to spend a lazy afternoon in, and bars for a weekend night out too.
 The best pub in the village is the Rose & Crown but the The Crooked Billet and The Hand in Hand, both a 10 minute walk across the Common, rate highly too.
-Art deco inspired Terrace is an excellent option in the town.
+Art deco inspired 601 Queens Road is an excellent option in the town.

-Eating: From The Light House on Ridgway with its high end menu, to the seasonal menu of The Lawn Bistro on the high street, the culinary standard in Wimbledon is good.
+Eating: From The Light House on Ridgway with its high end menu, to the seasonal menu of The White Onion on the high street, the culinary standard in Wimbledon is good.
+Make sure you have a reservation for the very popular Ivy Cafe.
 There is also a clutch of high end chains, such as Côte, which serves tradition French fare, alongside the excellent Thai Tho and Chinese food at Bayee.
 Sticks'n'Sushi is a Scandi inspired sushi bar, and well worth a visit.

 Culture and heritage: View old maps and photographs of the area at the wonderful Museum of Wimbledon.
 Southside House is a 17th century house maintained in traditional style and crowded with objects drawn from the family who lived here for generations.
 There are two theatres, the Edwardian era New Wimbledon Theatre, which mounts a varied programme of plays and music, and the Polka Theatre, a centre of drama for children.